clearpath-docs/warthog-sphinx-tutorials/doc/Simulating.rst

     roslaunch warthog_gazebo warthog_world.launch

 You should see the following window appear, or something like it.
+You will see a base Warthog spawned with no additional sensors.
 You can adjust the camera angle by clicking and dragging while holding CTRL, ALT, or the shift key:

 .. image:: images/warthog_gazebo.png
     :alt: Simulated Warthog in the Race World.